Rydwxz/bhs/README.md

 Modus-Vivendi Emacs Theme
 https://protesilaos.com/emacs/modus-themes-pictures

 I apologize, but I made this theme for myself.
-It is not accessible: it will probably be very unpleasant for a colorblind user.
-There are a great number of shades of red in use.
+It does not conform to any accesibility standards and  makes heavy use of various shades of red.